MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Management/Remove-Item.md

 ### -Exclude
 Specifies items that this cmdlet omits.
-The value of this parameter qualifies the *Path* parameter.
+The value of this parameter qualifies the `-Path` parameter.
-Enter a path element or pattern, such as *.txt.
+Enter a path element or pattern, such as `*.txt`.
 Wildcard characters are permitted.

 ```yaml